MounaBelaid/covid19datatunisia/docs/how-to-contribute.md

 ▲ location_code_type The type of standardized location code being used according to the covid19R controlled vocabulary.
 Here we use “ISO 3166-2:TN”.

 ▲ data_type - the type of data in that given row.
-Includes cases new : new confirmed Covid-19 cases during on the current date, recovered_new : new number of patients recovered on the current date and deaths_new : new deaths on the current datea.
+Includes cases new : new confirmed Covid-19 cases during on the current date, recovered_new : new number of patients recovered on the current date and deaths_new : new deaths on the current date.

 ▲ value - number of cases of each data type.